 The UK has left the EU

-From 1st January 2021, post-Brexit transition will end and trade with the European Union will become more complex.
-It will be necessary to comply with customs controls for all trade to and from the EU.
-The express industry can help customers meet these requirements but there are some basic measures that importers and exporters not familiar with international trade will need to understand, including some rather different rules for trade to and from Northern Ireland (still to be published).
+From 1st January 2021, post-Brexit transition has ended and trade with the European Union has become more complex.
+It is necessary to comply with customs controls for all trade to and from the EU.
+The express industry can help customers meet these requirements but there are some basic measures that importers and exporters not familiar with international trade will need to understand, including some rather different rules for trade to and from Northern Ireland.

 Importing from the EU

 Your EU supplier will have to treat their supply to you as an export which means that they will have to complete export formalities and provide documentation (hard copy or electronically) normally as a minimum a copy invoice to establish value and in some cases commodity related compliance evidence.

 All UK importers need an EORI number, a unique identifier issued by the Government (if you do not already have one, it starts with GB.
 It takes five to ten minutes to apply on GOV.UK.)
 If goods are being moved to/from Northern Ireland it is also necessary to have an XI EORI number https://www.gov.uk/eori.

 There are then a number of options that are available for submitting declarations, details of which are available on the GOV.UK web site (links below).
 However, it will be easier and quicker to use the services and expertise of an AICES member to take care of this and ensure that all obligations are met.
 You may want to create your own duty deferment account for the payment of import duty, and provided you are registered for VAT, you will be able to use the newly introduced postponed accounting procedure for taking care of your VAT liability (on your VAT return).